mts-ai/rurage/README.md

 # RuRAGE - Russian RAG Evaluation

-RuRAGE (Russian RAG Evaluation) is a Python library designed to evaluate Russian Relevance, Accuracy, and Generative tasks using a variety of deterministic and model-based metrics.
-This library facilitates comprehensive assessment across multiple axes: Correctness, Faithfulness, and Relevance.
+RuRAGE (Russian RAG Evaluation) is a Python library developed to speed-up evaluation russian RAG systems with Correctness, Faithfulness and Relevance axes using a variety of deterministic and model-based metrics.

 ## Features